 I forgot to add my uploaded image to the Gallery Set before I clicked continue, how can I add this picture to my gallery?

-Return to the 'image manager' and click on the image and then click sets, then put a tick in the box next to the word 'gallery' and then click 'update'.
+Return to the "image manager" click on the image and then click sets, then put a tick in the box next to the word "Gallery" and then click "Update".
 The picture should now appear in your gallery.

-Firstly you will need to upload the image you wish to use.
+Firstly you will need to you will need to upload the image you wish to use.
 To do this go to the top right of the screen and hover the mouse over the word dashboard.
 This should bring up a sub menu.
-From this sub menu click on 'file manager'.
-First select the file you wish to upload using the browse button, then click 'upload file'.
-When the upload has completed you will get an 'upload complete' window, you do not need to add the image to the set (as per uploading images to the gallery, unless you also want it to appear in the gallery).
+From this sub menu click on “File Manager” first select the file you wish to upload using the browse button, then click "Upload file" when the upload has completed you will get an "Upload complete" window, you do not need to add the image to the set (as per uploading images to the gallery, unless you also want it to appear in the gallery).
 Once the image appears in the file manager then if you click on it you will get a pop up – select properties from this pop up.
-In the properties window highlight the 'URL to file' and copy it, you may wish to paste this somewhere like Word or Notepad so you can access it easily when creating the web content (in case you need to copy something else in the meantime).
+In the properties window highlight the “URL to file” and copy it, you may wish to paste this somewhere like Word or Notepad so you can access it easily when creating the web content (in case you need to copy something else in the meantime).

-To add the image to a 'content' block, first go to the web page you wish the image to appear on and either edit an existing 'content' block or create a new one.
-Place the flashing typing cursor where you wish the image to appear (after/before certain text) then click the 'edit/insert image' button.
-Paste the URL in the 'image url' box – you may then need to click on the appearance tab and change the size of image (you don’t really want the images to be much bigger than 500 px on their largest side), you can also make other changes to appearance and layout in this section.
-Once you are happy with this, click insert to add the image to the block (you may need to scroll down to do this).
+To add the image to a “content” block fist go to the web page you wish the image to appear on and either edit an existing “content” block.
+Place the flashing typing cursor where you wish the image to appear (after/before certain text) then click the “edit/insert image button” paste the URL in the “image url” box – you may then need to click on the appearance tab and change the size of image (you don’t really want the images to be much bigger than 500 px on their largest side), you can also make other changes to appearance and layout in this section.
+Once you are happy with this click insert to add the image to the block (you may need to scroll down to do this).
 After you have pressed insert the image will appear in the content block edit screen.

-To add a file for download to your website you simply need to add the block type 'file' to your page when in edit mode.
-When you choose file this will send you into the file manager in the same way as when you add a picture to the gallery - however you can upload any type of file you wish.
-Once you have uploaded the file it will appear in the list on the file manger - just click on it and select the option 'choose'.
-You will then be able to give the file a text name to display on the site e.g. 'Click here to download the club rules'.
+To add a file for download to your website you simply need to add the block type "file" to your page when in edit mode.
+When you choose file this will send you into the file manager the same as when you add a picture to the gallery - however you can upload any type of file you wish.
+Once you have uploaded the file it will appear in the list on the file manger - just click on it and select the option "Choose" you will then be able to give the file a text name to display on the site e.g. "Click here to download the club rules".
 Please bear in mind data protection when uploading files for download - you should never upload files containing the personal or contact details of your members or any third parties (e.g. email addresses, phone numbers, dates of birth, address etc.).

 In the first instance, we do understand that club secretaries will see people in the list who are no longer club members or may even be deceased.
 Where this is the case, we would ask clubs to do one of the following: